My host family in Zambia were absolute legends and I’d like to introduce them to you one by one.

 Peggy was ambitious, smart and determined and didn’t let obstacles stop her from dreaming big.

-She may have lived in a village with barely enough income to afford the bus once per month, but this didn’t hinder her spirit.
+Peggy’s circumstances never hindered her spirit.
 She never doubted for second that she would end up at university in Zambia’s capital city Lusaka.

-Peggy and I would go on long walks where we would have heart to heart chats or gossip about trivial things.
+She and I would go on long walks where we would have heart to heart chats or gossip about trivial things.

 The evenings we would spend drinking tea with Catherine and Sharon, and teaching one another new tricks.